gibumkang/tutorials/README.md

 ## How to hook React with Firebase

 This is based off of the tutorial on Udemy.
+Find the final app [here](https://react-firebase-udemy-tutorial.web.app/new/1).

 #### Build out NavLinks from 'react-router-dom' for routing